This website is operated by Caring Homes Group Limited (CHG). We were established in 1994, and are a leading care provider within the UK.

 Data anonymisation and use of aggregated information

 Your information may be converted into statistical or aggregated data in such a way as to ensure that you are not identified or identifiable from its content.
-Aggregated data cannot be linked back to you as an individual.
-Some of the methods used will be encryption, pseudonymisation and anonymisation.
+This aggregated data cannot be linked back to you as an individual.
+The methods used to protect this data is encryption, pseudonymisation and anonymisation.

 Who we share your information with